JohnGaltJD/Solo-Olympus/quick-start-guide.md

 1. View the "Quests" tab to see savings goals
 2. Review "Transaction History" to track financial activity
 3. Check "Labor History" to see completed chores

+### Managing Data Synchronization
+1. Go to the "Settings" tab
+2. Under "Account Management," find the "Force Cloud Sync" button
+3. Use this button if devices are showing different data
+4. This will ensure all devices show the same transactions and balances

 ## Child Guide (Hermes)